kyrers/fixed-ratio-DEX/README.md

-# fixed-ratio-DEX
+# Simple AMM visualizer

-A DEX that maintains the ratio when liquidity is added to the pool
+This project only aim is to display in a simple way the price impact that a swap has on liquidity Pool